 Those who need even more convincing can continue scrolling for additional testimonials and other forms of social proof.

 Visitors to your website won't hand over their personal information without knowing what they're going to get in return.
-On their landing page, Startup Institute makes it abundantly clear what will happen after you apply by answering FAQs right beside the form.
-This might prompt some people to say, "They read my mind!"
-Set expectations upfront on your landing pages to clear the air for anyone who might be hesitant to fill out the form.
+On its landing page, Startup Institute makes abundantly clear what will happen after you apply by listing a Q&A right beside the form.
+It might prompt some people to say, "They read my mind!"

 Who is your landing page's target audience?
 While most of Edupath's website content is directed toward students, there are sections dedicated to advising parents on helping their teenagers through college applications and SAT preparation.
 The landing page below is in one of these sections.